Levi Canning: Return

 On 10 November 2025, it was confirmed that Morris had reprised the role of Levi for the show's final episodes.
 He was pictured in a promotional still released as part of advance spoilers.
-Levi returns to take part in a protest against the demolition of Ramsay Street.
+Levi returns to take part in a protest against the demolition of Ramsay Street, he returned to tour Ramsey Hills and Robinson Towers with other former and current residents.

 Reception

 Colette Mann said of Morris' acting, "Richie is a terrific young man who came into the show as a serious young actor, but Chris Milligan and I have beaten him into a Canning with a great sense of humour about himself and as loud as the rest of us."
 A writer from 10Play advertised the new character by saying, "Move over Mark Brennan, there's a new hot cop in town!
 One of Neighbours most eccentric and colourful dynasties, the Canning family, is expanding their brood as another grandson joins the family."
 Following Freya's betrayal, Lee wrote, "Levi struggles to get over what happened, and with all of his recent failed relationships including with Bea Nilsson, Amy Greenwood, and Felicity Higgins, he begins to wonder if he'll ever be lucky in love."
 An online poll run by Back to the Bay in December 2021 found Levi to be the 24th most popular character in Neighbours.
 The outlet wrote that Levi's arrival "gave Sheila a purpose after Kyle told her to back off."
 They also noted, "Levi recently embarked on a polyamorous relationship with Amy, and has had to deal with judgement from Sheila, his mother and his colleagues – but, so far, his feelings for Amy have won out.
 Considering it’s about the only story he’s had since arriving (well, except for finding out who bashed him, and building a billy cart for his now ex-lover Bea), it’s a breath of fresh air to see him in the relationship everyone is talking about..."
 Morris' co-star called Levi a "beam of light" and "divine".
 Sharon Johal, who played Dipi Rebecchi, said of Morris' casting, "I love Richie, and I love that he’s joined the cast.
 Of course, nobody wants to be defined by their race, heritage or look, but it is important for culturally diverse people to be represented and visible on screen.
 So I applaud Neighbours again for making an active choice to cast him, if that was a consideration.
 Cultural heritage and significance is important in Australian storytelling, and it is such a large part of our communities as we stand.
 Unfortunately (or fortunately) until it is 'normalised', every diverse casting in Australia is a step forward."
 Johal went on to say that Morris "enriches Ramsay Street" regardless.